jcreek/jcreek.github.io/docs/web-dev/simple-vue-spa-in-asp-dotnet-core.md

 To hook this into the DOM, just add the element identifier to an element, for example `<div id="create-invoice">` will bind a div to this Vue instance.

-Within that, you are free to use a variety of tools, like v-if, interpolation and v-on event handlers.
+Within that, you are free to use a variety of tools, like `v-if`, interpolation and `v-on` event handlers.
 In this example, if there's any text in the `successMessage` property of the Vue data object, this alert div will be displayed, interpolating the message, and clearing it (thus hiding the alert) when the close button is clicked.

 ```html
 <div v-if="successMessage" class="alert alert-success alert-dismissible fade show" role="alert">